codewitch-honey-crisis/core2_alarm/README.md

 In terms of the ESP-IDF offering, it demonstrates

 1. HTTPD use
-2. A quick and dirty technique credentials to feed wifi credentials to the device via SD or SPIFFS
+2. A quick and dirty technique to feed wifi credentials to the device via SD or SPIFFS
 3. Managing a WiFi connection
 4. Generating and using dynamic dynamic content with ClASP-Tree
 5. Driving a device over serial